corentinthomasset/call-for-code-2021/README.md

 ## The problem

 Investment triggers growth both for the investee and the investor; now, what if we could direct the investments towards sustainable companies?
 Quick answer is that a *third entity* would be implicitly added to the investee-investor equation that nowadays requires the highest level of attention.
-Environement, planet, earth or simply the *third entity* would benefit the most from investing in sustainable companies.
+Environment, planet, earth, or simply the *third entity* would benefit the most from investing in sustainable companies.

 ## How can technology help?

 Technology assists in 3 main areas:

 1. _Data_: This is the building block.
-We need to extract, normalize and process data that supports investments decisions.
+We need to extract, normalize, and process data that supports sustainable investments decisions.

 2. _Platform_: Tools and infrastructure that support the service.